pymedphys/pymedphys/docs/developer/file-structure.rst

 package called ``layer-linter``, which does just that!

-For a further, in-depth explanation of the philosophy behind levelling dependencies, see the `John Lakos and Physical Design`_ section.
+For a further, in-depth explanation of the philosophy behind levelling dependencies, see the :ref:`john-lakos` section.

-.. _`John Lakos and Physical Design`: /developer/file-structure.html#id2
+.. _john-lakos:

 John Lakos and Physical Design
 ------------------------------